Salini1/WP-E-portfolio/README.md

 <br />

 <!--Start Intro-->
-<p align="left">- I am a student at UTM University pursuing a degree in Computer Science.
+<p align="left">I am a student at UTM University pursuing a degree in Computer Science.
 I have a keen interest in web development and have completed various projects and assignments in this field.</p>